Scrabo Tower: A Stunning View From Newtownards, County Down

 3rd Marquis of Londonderry KG and C by his tenantry and friends

-The budget for the building of Scrabo Tower was acquired through donations fro0m 98 people in total, including Emperor Napoleon III himself.
+The budget for building Scrabo Tower was acquired through donations from 98 people, including Emperor Napoleon III.

 Nineteenth Century

-In 1859, William McKay moved into the tower as caretaker along with his family.
+1859 William McKay moved into the tower as a caretaker with his family.
 Together, they also ran a tearoom in the tower until 1966.

 Later on, the tower and the grounds were acquired by the state.
 In 1977, the tower was listed as a Grade B+ historic building.
 In 2017, the tower was fully reopened to the public after extensive renovations over the past two decades.